digitallysavvy/agora-signaling-demo/GUIDE.md

 We'll add some listeners  for user click and keyboard events.
 When the local user taps the space bar or clicks on a `<div/>`, we'll create a message and publish it to the channel using the `client`.
 When the other users in the channel receive the `message` event, we'll parse the `message` payload and update the UI to either wiggle a div or scale it using the functions from [`ui.js`](ui.js).

 We'll also include a listener for the `Escape` key, so users can `unsubscribe` from the channel.
-This will also clear the container and display the 'Join' `<button />`.
+This will also clear the container and display the 'Join' `<button/>`.

 ```javascript
 import AgoraRTM from "agora-rtm-sdk"